mdx919/Expo-React-Native-Redux-Thunk-Template/README.md

 The setup for react-native debugger is in App.js, please edit them to your own needs

 <h3>Installation steps</h3>
-    Make a folder and go to that folder and type.
-Make sure you have expo cli installed
+    Make sure you have expo cli installed.
+Make a folder and go to that folder and type one step at a time.
     </br>
 <ol>
   <li><h4>git clone https://github.com/mdx919/Expo-React-Native-Redux-Thunk-TabNav.git</h4></li>